 – In Tight Space Uses Where Corners and Angles May Cause Problems

-One of the major problems with copper piping however, is the cost.
-Copper tends to be one of the most expensive types of plumbing pipe.
+One of the major problems with copper piping, however, is the cost.
+Copper tends to be one of the most expensive types of plumbing pipes.

 Copper Piping Uses

 Another option for plumbing pipe is PVC (polyvinyl chloride).
 PVC is most frequently used in homes built after the year 2000.
 It is versatile and extremely affordable, making it a great option for keeping the cost of repiping down.

 PVC is great for home applications since it does not rust or corrode and will not need to be replaced unless it cracks or begins leaking.
 Another reason to use PVC pipes is that they require no welding or metalwork.
 Finally, PVC is incredibly durable and will not bend under pressure, making it a great choice for high-pressure water uses.